 Then on oats, the book refers to the property of oat seed to emerge in other crops (known today as ‘volunteer’ weeds).

 But which oats were they – possibly a more primitive variety such as black oat Avena strigosa, known by some in Britain as ‘famine food’?
 The writers then refer to the use of oatmeal boiled and enriched with meat into a porridge-like consistency.

 There is no end to the interest and fascination.
 The celebrated wood engravings of the rhinoceros by the artist Albrecht Durer were there for visitors to see, unphotoshopped, the ink lettering coming through from the back of the page.

 The Library of Innerpeffray, by Crieff, Perthshire, Scotland.
 Web: The Library of Innerpeffray.

 Andrew Wight’s journals referenced by the Living Field: Great quantities of aquavitae, Great quantities of aquavitae II, The Mill at Atholl; and various articles in the Bere line – rhymes with hairline.

-L’Agriculture et Maison Rustique by C Estienne and J Liebault, second edition of 1693 (MDXCIII) in English viewed at the Library.
-Various editions in French and English available online, e.g. search the Biodiversity Heritage Library.
+L’Agriculture et Maison Rustique by C Estienne and J Liebault, various editions from the 1500s and 1600s in French and English available online, e.g. see Dumbarton Oaks or search the Biodiversity Heritage Library.

 Albrecht Durer (1471-1578), a German Renaissance artist, engraved an image of an Indian rhinoceros, which he had not seen directly but crafted from verbal descriptions and a drawing.
 There are several versions, the one above photographed from an book of unusual animals at The Library of Innerpeffray.